hzqtc/fmd/README.md

 When client connected, FMD will send `OK FMD [version]`.

 Commands client can send are "play", "stop", "skip", "ban", "rate", "unrate", "info" and "bye", these commands are all self-explained.
 Response to command "info" is a json formmated string.
+No response to command "bye".
 Response to all other commands are "OK" when command execution finished.

 The simplest FMD client is telnet: